 Miss Keers, as Head of Year 10/11, oversees and monitors the well-being and academic progress of all pupils in the year group from the beginning of Year 10 until the completion of the GCSE course in Year 11.
-If you have queries regarding your daughter's well-being or academic concerns with regard to your daughter's chosen subjects, then please contact your daughter's Form Tutor who can be contacted through the School.
-Miss Keers is supported by her Assistant Heads of Year, Mr Sayer and Mrs Asare.
+If you have queries regarding your child's well-being or academic concerns with regard to their chosen subjects, then please contact their Form Tutor who can be contacted through the School.
+Miss Keers is supported by her Assistant Heads of Year Mrs Bird and Mrs Asare.